h-harshit/Intent-Classifier/README.md

  skte hai?"

  The workaround this problem was to develop a new dataset by translating the dataset in English to Hindi and then coding it in
- SMS Lingo and then merging it with the existing dataset.
-But manual translation would have been a very hectic task so I took help of google translate which has this feature of giving translated output in SMS lingo and to automate this task I wrote a simple python script.
+ SMS Lingo i.e., basically transliteration, and then merging it with the existing dataset.
+But manual transliteration would have been a very hectic task so I took help of google translate which has this feature of giving transliterated output in English and to automate this task I wrote a simple python script.

-Interestingly, this workaround improved the accuracy of the model to 95% and I also performed KFold and Stratified-KFold cross- validation to crosscheck for the stability of the model and it came out very well with around same accuracy.
+Interestingly, this workaround improved the accuracy of the model to 95%.
+I also performed KFold and Stratified-KFold cross- validation to crosscheck for the stability of the model and it came out very well with around same accuracy.